-I have a couple more to add to this list.
+Here are a few more to add to this list:

-- The next generation will keep the needleart alive!
+- The next generation will keep the needlearts alive!

 - Embroidery gives them something to do when they are "bored".

-- Also this gives them a way to make their own holiday gifts
+- Embroidery gives them a way to make their own holiday gifts

-While doing my research I came across a great resource for moms.
+Another great resource is WAHM Articles (Work at Home Mom Articles).
 Denise Willms is a homeschooling mom of two and owner of WAHM Articles, a directory of free articles written just for moms.
 The topics cover everything from homemade cauliflower soup, how to reuse baby food jars, organizing and money saving tips, to job hunting skills.